Metaliterate Learner Characteristics (Figure by Mackey & Jacobson, 2018)

 We first introduced the metaliteracy model in the peer-reviewed article entitled Reframing Information Literacy as a Metaliteracy (Mackey & Jacobson, 2011).
 Since that first paper, we have continued to publish books and articles on metaliteracy, including the co-authored book Metaliteracy: Reinventing Information Literacy to Empower Learners (2014) and the co-edited volume Metaliteracy in Practice (2016).

-This year, I collaborated with Trudi and a team of exceptional authors on a new book for ALA Publishing entitled Metaliterate Learning for the Post-Truth World.
-I contributed the framing chapter entitled "Empowering the Metaliterate Learner for the Post-Truth World" and the book will be published in fall 2018.
+Recently, I collaborated with Trudi and a team of exceptional authors on a new book for ALA/Neal-Schuman Publishing entitled Metaliterate Learning for the Post-Truth World.
+I contributed the framing chapter entitled "Empowering the Metaliterate Learner for the Post-Truth World" and the book was published in 2019.

 We also worked with the Metaliteracy Learning Collaborative, including Kelsey O'Brien and Michele Forte, to write the peer-reviewed article entitled "Metaliteracy as Pedagogical Framework for Learner-Centered Design in Three MOOC Platforms: Connectivist, Coursera and Canvas" for Open Praxis.